VPNhub is a brand-new service offered by the well-known adult video hosting and streaming service, Pornhub.

 VPNhub offers both free and premium plans for iOS and Android devices.
 For macOS and Windows users, you must have a premium subscription.

-The service costs $14.99 per month when billed monthly or you can pay $89.88 for an entire year’s worth of access.
-When purchasing one year’s access, it works out at $7.49 per month which makes it cheaper.
+When purchasing one year’s access, it works out at $6.99 per month which makes it 50% cheaper.

-This is on the pricier side to be sure, as most VPNs offer a year’s service for around $60.
+This is on the pricier side to be sure, as most VPNs offer a year’s service for around $60 or lower.